xan105/Mini-Launcher/README.md

 Lua Scripting
 =============

-Simple scripting engine powered by [yuin/gopher-lua](https://github.com/yuin/gopher-lua) (Lua 5.1).

 Originally this feature was for handling CD Key generation in old games.
-The Lua API has since become quite extensive 😅.
+It has since become quite extensive 😅.

-See the `./example` directory for some examples.

-## Entry point and permissions
+ℹ️ The Lua API provided to the script is documented in [LUA_API.md](/LUA_API.md)

+There are also a few examples in `./example` directory.

 As explained in [CONFIG_FILE.md](/CONFIG_FILE.md), the main script is specified via the `script` option in the config file: